skellis46/slipbox/pressure, stress and strain - the body in time.md

 So in English when we say "I have a body" it's hard to shake this sense of it being something external that we have possession of. {**.ad**} The neurobiologist Antonio Damasio simply states that consciousness itself is the recognition that feelings and sensations are assumed to belong to the body each of us identifies as mine.[@damasio-2021-feeling {**.doe**} In their 2021 book _The Dawn of Everything_, anthropologist David Graeber and archeologist David Wengrow describe the sacred quality of private property in historical European social thought, and how this sacred quality extends to ownership of our own bodies as a kind of human right.

-In saying all this -- in this rather strange introduction -- you might have guessed that I am a dancer, and to state the obvious, this means I am interested in the body.
-Graeber and Wengrow describe "extremely human activities" like "gossiping, arguing, playing games, dancing or travelling for pleasure."[@graeber-2021-dawn Chapter 4, n.pag] I love that dancing is there with gossip and arguing as an extremely human activity.
+In saying all this -- in this rather strange introduction -- you might have guessed that I am a dancer, and to state the obvious, this means I am interested in the body and bodies.
+Graeber and Wengrow describe "extremely human activities" like "gossiping, arguing, playing games, dancing or travelling for pleasure."[@graeber-2021-dawn Chapter 4, n.pag] I love that dancing is up there with gossip and arguing as an extremely human activity.

 I make dance performances and films and I've been doing this for about 30 years.
 They have all been tiny.
 Insignificant.
 Perhaps this is where human beings are most equal: in our complete cosmic insignificance.
 You might even say these performances I made were microscopic.
 Well, that's not true, all were able to be seen with the naked eye although I like the idea of making literally microscopic dances.
-These choreographies reveal my how my interests have changed through time.
+These choreographies reveal how my interests have changed through time.

 {**.prev**}

 You might even say -- if you were being unkind -- that these choreographies were all really just about me. {**.jon**} The health and mindfulness specialist Jon Kabat-Zinn describes how, in meditation (and in life) even the _not me story_ is the _story of me_.
-It's fine, by the way, if you'd like to be unkind. {**.ar**}You can be unkind right there in the Zoom chat.
+It's fine, by the way, if you'd like to be unkind. {**.ar**} You can be unkind right there in the Zoom chat.
 Could there be a more contemporary way to start an online conference than with a bit of chat-room trolling?

 What follows this morning is a guided -- or maybe misguided -- tour of the body under pressure and in time.
 At its heart are the things each of us makes, and for whom -- and for when -- they are made.